caocao0525/ChromBERT/README.md

 <br>

 ## 3. Chromatin state data pre-processing
 In this tutorial, we presume that users have a `.bed` file of chromatin states labeled numerically according to 15 different chromatin states classes offered by [ROADMAP](https://egg2.wustl.edu/roadmap/web_portal/chr_state_learning.html) (Roadmap Epigenomics Consortium et al., "Integrative analysis of 111 reference human epigenomes," Nature, 2015).
+Ensure your files are named according to the "E###" format, where "E" is a fixed prefix and "###" represents an integer, such as "E001" or "E127".

 #### 3-1.
 Convert `.bed` to a string